magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 #### Usage {#ext-usage}

-This approach is useful when the Magento functionality was extended, for example the minor changes were added to the existing functionality of a module.
+This approach is useful when the Magento functionality was extended.
+For example, the minor changes were made in the existing functionality of a module.
 Also you can extend an out-of-the-box test to extend the current test coverage if functionality that you are interested in is not completely covered by the out-of-the-box test.

 Example use cases: